Crypto-Forge-Labs/crypto-yall/docs/AI_ASSISTED_SETUP.md

 >
 > **AI:** Perfect.
 What's your GitHub username?
 I'll use it in the links as we go.
 >
-> **You:** cryptojosh
+> **You:** mygithubname
 >
 > **AI:** Thanks.
-Step 1.2: go to https://github.com/aicodepathways/crypto-yall and click "Fork" in the top right, then "Create fork".
-You'll land on https://github.com/cryptojosh/crypto-yall.
+Step 1.2: go to https://github.com/Crypto-Forge-Labs/crypto-yall and click "Fork" in the top right, then "Create fork".
+You'll land on https://github.com/mygithubname/crypto-yall.
 Done?
 Reply 'done' when you've forked it.
 >
 > *... and so on, one step at a time*